thecode007/Reflexit/README.md

  JSON File will be binded again to the Trigger and executed according to the filter

- For more details check the packages com.reflex.core and their implementation in com.reflex.services
+ For more details check the packages com.reflex.core and their implementation in com.reflex.services Check assets/bootstrap-trigger.json for the generated file of this example